estalaPaul/BoxCounter/README.md

 ### DISCLAIMER

-This app was created for the sole purpose of submitting a class project.
+This app was created for the sole purpose of isubmitting a class project.
 It's in no way ready for production use or in an optimal state.
-Feel free to use and change as you wish.
+This was built using the [electron-quick-start template] (https://github.com/electron/electron-quick-start).